 Join My Private Online Community?

-I’ve created a private Facebook group called the More Than a Pastor Online Community.
-I’d love for you to click the link to join and be one of the 1,000 pastors we’re helping over the next five years to reimagine your calling and create the life, impact, and income you were made for!
+I've created a private Facebook group called the More Than a Pastor Online Community.
+I'd love for you to click the link to join and be one of the 1,000 pastors we're helping over the next five years to create sustainable income through a business or side hustle you love.